-The Fly Your Satellite! programme is open to university teams with CubeSat projects at the production and testing stage; their satellite can be a one-, two- or three-unit CubeSat.
-Teams accepted in the programme will be supported by ESA in assembling, integrating, and testing the satellite, and may eventually have the possibility to benefit from a launch from the ISS offered by ESA and operate their CubeSat in orbit.
+The Fly Your Satellite! programme is open to university teams with CubeSat projects at different stages of development.
+There are three entry levels through different Call for Opportunities and Call for Proposals.
+The present Call for Proposals is targeted at teams at the final design stage (Entry Level 1) or that are ready to proceed to the satellite verification campaign (Entry Level 2); their satellite can be a one-, two- or three-unit CubeSat.
+Teams with Proposals accepted in the programme will be supported by ESA in the final design, integration and testing of the satellite, and may eventually have the possibility to benefit from a launch offered by ESA and operate their CubeSat in orbit.
 Intermediate objectives and reviews will have to be successfully achieved by the student teams before being admitted to the subsequent programme phases.

 Proposals will be reviewed by a panel of ESA experts.
 A selection of shortlisted teams will be invited to ESA’s Selection Workshop where they will present their project.
 The final selection will then be made based on their proposals and presentations.

 This phase starts with the baselining of the technical requirements in the System Requirements Review (SRR) and the consolidation of the CubeSat and Ground Segment detailed design.
 With the support of ESA specialists, who identify key issues and assist in solving them, teams finalise the design documentation in preparation for the Critical Design Review (CDR).
 The CubeSat and Ground Segment detailed design is consolidated and following a successful completion of the Critical Design Review, the team will proceed to the Build Your Satellite! phase.